Frequently Asked Questions

 Question: What are the requirements for the program?

-You must be a full-time student at UMCP or one of the crosstown schools working towards your bachelors degree.
-The program starts every fall and takes three years to complete at a minimum.
-For more information, please check out the high school student page or current college student page
+You must be a full-time student at UMCP or one of the crosstown schools working towards your bachelor’s degree or graduate degree for the accelerated programs.
+The program starts every fall and takes three years to complete at a minimum for undergraduate students and one year for graduate students.
+For more information, please check out the high school student page or current college student page.

 Question: What do I need to do to join?